-The Laughter Project is a PhD research supervised by Prof Sophie Scott and Dr Sarah White.
-We focus on the processing and production of laughter in typical developing and autistic adults.
+The Laughter Project is led by Ceci, together with Sarah and Prof. Sophie Scott.
+We focus on the understanding and production of laughter in autistic and non-autistic adults.

 The Laughter Project

-The Laughter Project is a PhD research supervised by Prof Sophie Scott and Dr Sarah White.
-We focus on the processing and production of laughter in typical developing and autistic adults.
+The Laughter Project is led by Ceci, together with Sarah and Prof. Sophie Scott.
+We focus on the understanding and production of laughter in autistic and non-autistic adults.

 Funded by UCL’s GEO, this study aims to study cognitive differences in autism, within the Pakistani population.

-In this project, we will investigate the effect of inter-group bias on spontaneous mentalizing in neurotypical and autistic individuals.
+In this project, we will investigate the effect of inter-group bias on spontaneous mentalizing in autistic and non-autistic people.
+We’re interested in whether we can modulate mentalizing by changing the social environment.

 Investigating the ‘Triple I Hypothesis’ – an inability to infer implicit instructions (White, 2013), this project aims to explore the role of implicit mentalizing in executive function difficulties experienced by autistic individuals within open-ended executive function tasks.